ryancramerdesign/ProcessWire/README.txt

 UPGRADING FROM 2.1
 ---------------------------------------------------------------------------
-The instructions above (in the 'UPGRADES') section apply to an upgrade from ProcesWire 2.1 to 2.2.
+The instructions above (in the 'UPGRADES') section apply to an upgrade from ProcesWire 2.1 to 2.2 or newer.
 Note that replacing the /index.php and .htaccess is required in this upgrade, as both of those files have changed.